ASC95/Game_Design_Four_Horsemen/README.md

 -You can jump through platforms to land on them.
 Press the “down” arrow key to fall through a platform when you are standing on it.

 # Running the game
-Please run the main method of the “startMenu” class
+Run the main method of the “edu.virginia.menu.StartMenu.java" Alternatively, click on the jar file inside of the runnable-game folder.